What is Split Rail Fence?

 Locust Posts with Hardwood Rails

 Black locust is a dense and strong hardwood.
 Perfect for fence posts.
-When I started installing fence 25 years ago, every split rail fence we installed had locust posts.
+When I started fencing 25 years ago, every split rail fence we installed had locust posts.
 Some of those posts are still standing today.

 However, the problem with locust posts was consistency.
 Some posts were 5″ across and others were 9″ across.
 Some posts would have a nice rectangular cut to them and others would be smooth on one side and have a half radius on the other side with bark hanging off it.